genn/genn.org/_posts/mega/2009-10-29-portugal-pro.md

-{% figure /o_O/portugal-pro/lisbon0.jpg~Street in the center of Lisbon.
-[This photo on flickr](http://www.flickr.com/photos/genn-org/3129800317/) %}
+{% figure /o_O/portugal-pro/lisbon0.jpg~Street in the center of Lisbon. <a href="http://www.flickr.com/photos/genn-org/3129800317/">This photo on flickr</a> %}